Marinaw88/techboxes/README.md

 -----------------React--------------------

-Getting color crazy with React events: Make random colored boxes appear and illuminate with your mouse
+Getting color crazy with React events: Move the mouse around to make colored boxes appear, change color randomly and illuminate

 Goals:
 1. Learn how to work with events, components, props, states in React <done>